-The most popular hypothesis is that IIH is a syndrome of reduced CSF absorption.
+The most popular hypothesis is that idiopathic intracranial hypertension (IIH) is a syndrome of reduced cerebrospinal fluid absorption.

 Clinical features include headaches, pulse-synchronous tinnitus, transient visual obscurations, visual loss, neck and back pain, and diplopia.